timextreasures/dwolla-Win8-phone/README.md

 2. Reference to the Dwolla.InAppSDK.SendMoneyHelper class.
 3. Implementing the UcSendMoney user control.

-Configuring the custom URI:
+###Configuring the custom URI

-1. As part of the OAuth process we need to redirect to the Dwolla site via a WebBrowserTask.
+As part of the OAuth process we need to redirect to the Dwolla site via a WebBrowserTask.
 Part of the process is a callback URL.
 In order for the browser to get back to the WP app, the custom URL scheme must be registered in the app.

 - To register for a URI association, you must edit WMAppManifest.xml using the XML (Text) Editor.
 In Solution Explorer, expand the Properties folder and right-click the WMAppManifest.xml file, and then click Open With.
 In the Open With window, select XML(Text) Editor, and then click OK.